The Pros and Cons of Forest Schools

 Pros

 Case studies have shown that Forest School aids children in developing skills of self-regulation, coping with and learning from failure, building resilience, gaining a sense of achievement, and increasing motivation and concentration.
-It has also been shown to improve problem-solving, improve overall wellbeing and mental health, expand vocabulary and communication skills, empower, and build positive relationships with adults and peers.
+It has also been shown to improve problem-solving, improve overall well-being and mental health, expand vocabulary and communication skills, empower, and build positive relationships with adults and peers.

 Cons